waqaszamir/waqaszamir/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Computer Vision
+- Generative AI for Content Understanding and Creation
 - Low-Level Computer Vision
 - Deep Learning
-- Computational Imaging
-- Color Science
+- Efficient Neural Architectures
 - Image Restoration and Enhancement